divio/no-devops-please/the-workshop/60-explore-file-handling.rst

     * devolved media storage

-In this section we will explore an aspect of containerised deployment that often takes people by surprised.
+In this section we will explore an aspect of containerised deployment that often takes people by surprise.
 It's related to the *statelessness* and *lack of persistence* of the containerised environment, and has various implications, not just for deployment, but also for how your code handles files.